By Johanna Son* | Bangkok | 28 Aug 2020

-To know better how transmissible the virus is, checking the positivity rate in COVID-19 tests and the basic reproduction number may well be more helpful – than total cumulative cases – in shaping the decisions people need to make during the pandemic.
+Checking the positivity rate in COVID-19 tests and the basic reproduction number may well be more helpful – than total cumulative cases – in shaping the decisions people need to make during the pandemic.

 3 We check mortality figures to gauge the likelihood of a person with COVID-19 dying from it, but there are limitations to what can be interpreted from these because the pandemic is still raging.